 So, you need to take the bottle out of the refrigerator and shake it gently.

-The gentle shaking will homogenize the breast milk and mix the two separated layers of breastmilk.
+The gentle shaking or swirling will homogenize the breast milk and melt breast milk fat stuck to the sides of a bottle.

 However, you do not want to shake the bottle vigorously as it will cause an air bubble to form in the bottle, and feeding a baby such breast milk will cause gas pain in the baby.

 There is also a bottle shaker available in the market to mix formula and water.
 You can use those to homogenize your breast milk if you are worried about forming bubbles in a bottle while shaking by yourself.